 In line with the requirements of the Education Reform Act, our children take part in daily collective worship.
 Monday, Thursday and Friday collective worship is carried out in assemblies where children can reflect together.
 Tuesday and Wednesday collective worship is carried out in class.
 Each class have the opportunity to work on our talk promises and lead our focus each week.
 Our reflection time includes acts of Christian worship such as prayers and hymns.
 Our Collective Worship Council share a weekly prayer in the celebration assemblies.

-Rev Jenny is part of our school community through our church.
-She regularly attends assemblies and special days of worship such as Christingle, Patricroft Passion and our Leavers Service.
-On a Tuesday Rev. Jenny helps to run our J.A.M club where children can listen to Bible stories and sing hymns.
+Rev Andy is part of our school community through our church.
+He attends assemblies and special days of worship such as Christingle, Patricroft Passion and our Leavers Service.